Traditional Folk, Medieval, Blues, Rock

 Somewhere along the line I picked up an old Gibson jazz guitar and learned some basic chords.
 In my early 20s, I had a girlfriend who was starting a folk band and asked me to come play with them.
 That band did mostly folk music from the British Isles, and that’s where I developed my life-long love of traditional music.
 I soon picked up the mandolin and Celtic harp and ended up directing an amateur early music ensemble, playing medieval and Renaissance music on harp, cittern, and percussion.

-Singer and multi-instrumentalist Anna Clemenger joined that group and, amazingly, we discovered a shared love some disparate types of music: blues, medieval, European traditional folk, Jethro Tull, Led Zeppelin, and Appalachian music.
+Singer and multi-instrumentalist Anna Clemenger joined that group and, amazingly, we discovered a shared love of some disparate types of music: blues, medieval, European traditional folk, Jethro Tull, Led Zeppelin, and Appalachian music.
 We eventually left that group to play professionally, and to fuse all those types of music into a distinctive sound.
 The result was the duet Telynor; we played together for almost twenty years and recorded four albums, Telynor, Telynor 2, Off the Beaten Path, and Sprig of Thyme.
-We were sort of the "funny instrument" band; we’d show up at gigs with four or five instruments each – guitars, citterns, hurdy-gurdy, nyckelharpa, fiddle, Celtic harp, Appalachia dulcimer, and various wind and percussions instruments.
+We were sort of the "funny instrument" band; we’d show up at gigs with four or five instruments each – guitars, citterns, hurdy-gurdy, nyckelharpa, fiddle, Celtic harp, Appalachian dulcimer, and various wind and percussion instruments.
 Over the years we explored (and fused together) English, French, Breton, Scottish, Appalachian, Bulgarian, medieval, and blues, playing it all with an acoustic rock sensibility.

 Next came Crookshank, a large folk-rock band playing traditional music from all over Europe.
 We recorded one album, Crookshank.
 With Davy Axtel on guitar, flute, and vocals, Beth Kollé singing and playing flute, Sarah Funk on fiddle and voice, Pete Glass on bass, and Scott Mercado playing drums, plus me playing guitar and cittern, we were able to produce a big, rich sound.